Tfmenard/terraform-vpn-lab/cloudshell_tutorial/README.md

 ## Task 6.
 Run Terraform

 Now that you have configured credentials and remote state, you are ready to run Terraform.
-When using Terraform, you will generally follow these steps to deploy and clean up an environment, as outlined in the following image.
+When using Terraform, you will generally follow these steps to deploy and clean up an environment, as outlined in the following image Click [here](https://github.com/Tfmenard/terraform-vpn-lab/tree/master/cloudshell_tutorial#task-6-run-terraform) if you can't see the image.

 ![alt text](./images/Migration-Workshop2.png "image_tooltip")